supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

     | where applicationCount >= threshold
     ```

-1. The following statement demonstrates the **arg_max()** function, which returns one or more expressions when the argument is maximized.
+1. (**READ ONLY**) The following statement demonstrates the **arg_max()** function, which returns one or more expressions when the argument is maximized.
 The following statement will return the most current row from the SecurityEvent table for the computer SQL12.NA.contosohotels.com.
 The * in the arg_max function requests all columns for the row.
 In the Query Window enter the following statement and select **Run**:

     ```KQL
     SecurityEvent